ggsgowtham/Angular-Js-/README.md

 # Angular-Js-

-Sample Apps
+Title - Lunch Checker

 This application gives you lunch checker.
+It checks the number of items entered in the text box.

 1)if items_list is Null it asks us to enter item
 2)if items_list is lessthan '3' it gives message 'Enjoy'.